How to Disable Incognito Mode in Chrome

 When you open Google Chrome, you’ll see there is no New Incognito Window option.

 To re-enable the Incognito Mode, follow the steps above, with just one difference.
-When you type in the command, simply change the “–integer 1” value to “–integer 0” at the end of the command line.
+When you type in the command, simply change the “–integer 1” value to “–integer 0” at the end of the command line (as shown in the last line of the screenshot above).
 After you restart your Mac, the Incognito Mode will appear once again in Google Chrome.

 Incognito Mode No More